marcin554/NotPomodoroApp/README.md

    ### Good
    -
-     I learned a lot doing this project mainly Electron because it was my first time touching it.
-The whole process also make me understand the main - renderer processed much more.
-And generally the pyramid of how things run in the 'queue'.
-I put a bit more time into design of the frontend this time, i might still upgrade it a bit in the future i also spend a bit more time to make it responsive.
+      As this is my first time using Electron i learned a lot about it.
+The whole process made me understand main - render processes and the quque much more.
+Put some more time into designing and making it responsive and used some new UI libraries for first time.

    ### Critique